“Super-stylish nine-room hotel on unspoilt Wilderness Beach; floor-to-ceiling glass windows showcase spectacular ocean views”

 - Open all year

 - Laundry service

-The hotel is arranged symmetrically with room types mirrored in the east and west.
+The main building houses nine rooms, each arranged symmetrically with room types mirrored in the east and west.
 Clean straight lines and ceramic flooring are softened by underfloor heating, loose shaggy carpets and driftwood Anglepoise lamps.
 Expect top-quality linens, Nespresso machines and spacious bathrooms with powerful showers, amongst other comforts.

 - Air conditioning

 Breakfast is taken in the open-plan kitchen area or out on the terrace.
 We arrived minutes after all the other guests to find a savage feeding frenzy, so tempting was the lush buffet.
 The continental spread included pastries, fruit salads, juices, hams and yoghurts, as well as a selection of cooked offerings.

 When we stayed, dinner was only offered a couple of nights a week, so don't miss out.
 We were won over by the delicious Asian-style soft fillets of beef with saffron Pilau rice.
 Word is that their home-style dishes are preferable to anything on offer in town.

 But on nights they don't cook, there's Salinas Beach Restaurant (just 600m away) for seafood dishes and a decent steak, or Serendipity for top-end tasting menus and a more gastronomic experience.